XClose

 %autoreload 2

-To make python code into a package, we need to write a setup.py file.
-For now we are adding only the name of the package and its version number.
+For our greetings package, right now we are adding only the name of the package and its version number.
+This information is included in the project section of our pyproject.toml file.

 In [3]: